-Opinion: UK staycations are overpriced, but don’t take it out on the serving staff
+Opinion: Staff reduced to tears – how British holidaymakers forgot their manners

 Who’d be a hospitality worker in Cornwall?
 Or Devon?
 Or Dorset?
 It’s almost as if the tin mines in the first of those counties were reopened, except this time with workers asked to dig in the darkest pits of the human psyche.

 Reports of horrible treatment on the part of customers; of impatient, entitled, English alligators unleashing volleys of abuse at harried serving staff trying to cope with a surge of business in the midst of a government-created labour shortage, have become commonplace.
 Some have been reduced to tears.
 Being on the receiving end of abusive behaviour day in, day out has led to mental health problems.
 Some have simply quit, compounding the shortages.
 Who can blame them?
 It’s not as if waiting tables or standing behind a bar is particularly well paid.

-“Be kind”, a number of their employers have urged, fearing the impact of losing any more of their workers when they know they won’t easily find replacements.
+“Be kind,” a number of their employers have urged, fearing the impact of losing any more of their workers when they know they won’t easily find replacements.
 I’m not sure I like that phrase.
 Behind it can sometimes be found a toxic seam of passive aggression.
 Organisations in both the public and private sectors that genuinely care little for customer service have taken to donning it as a coat of armour to cover their failings.

 But in this case, I think the plea is well made because while holidaymakers might have had to wait a little longer for their plates of freshly caught scallops, it’s not the fault of their servers.
 Staff don’t deserve to be treated like football referees when they award dodgy penalties to the away side.